 We’ve had wholesale orders where we’ve saved over $1,000 in shipping costs by sending to a prep center instead of to our warehouse.

 Another benefit and cost saving can come from a prep center being able to ship items for less than what it costs you to do it in house on a per item basis.
 Depending on the size of your business and team, this is very possible.

 Choosing a prep center in a tax free state can be another way to get substantial savings, especially if you are doing online arbitrage.
-By shipping to a address in a tax free state you will not pay any sales tax on the purchase.
-This can lead to very substantial savings, and in many cases the savings on paying the sales tax will be greater than the cost of using the prep center.
+By shipping to an address in a tax free state you will not pay any sales tax on the online arbitrage items sent.
+This can lead to very substantial savings, and in many cases the savings are greater than the cost of actually using the prep center.
 If you do a significant amount of online arbitrage, a prep center in a tax free state is something I recommend considering.